Yoast/wordpress-seo/readme.txt

 * Fixes a bug where the banners in the sidebar were no longer responsive.

+Other:

+* Changes all mentions of the Yoast SEO for WordPress training, which is now free.
+* Combines the 'Newsletter' and 'You might like' steps in the configuration wizard to a step called 'Continue learning'.

 = 12.1.0 =
 Release Date: September 17th, 2019